-00 CATEGORY NEAR TERM MID TERM LONG TERM Resource- Based Targets Numbers reflect additional supplies unless indicated otherwise Core Supply 1 N/A Identify 300 TAF for potential implementation by 2035.
+00 CATEGORY NEAR TERM MID TERM LONG TERM Resource- Based Targets Numbers reflect additional supplies unless Core Supply 1 N/A Identify 300 TAF for potential implementation by 2035.
 Alternatively, 250 TAF of new storage will reduce core supply need to 200 TAF Identify 650 TAF for potential implementation by 2045.
-Alternatively, 250 TAF of new storage will reduce core supply need to 550 TAF or, 500 TAF of new storage will reduce core supply need to 500 TAF H 2 O Storage Identify up to 500 TAF for potential implementation by 2035 nentation by 2035 \\ \hat{\partial} Flex Supply (Dry Year Equivalent) Acquire capability for up to 100 TAFY
+Alternatively, 250 TAF of new storage will reduce core supply need to 550 TAF or, 500 TAF of new storage will reduce core supply need to 500 TAF indicated otherwise H 2 0 Storage Identify up to 500 TAF for potential implementation by 2035 Flex Supply (Dry Year Equivalent) Acquire capability for up to 100 TAFY